gopi-suvanam/scribbler-website/docs.md

 ### GitHub Pages Hosted Version
 Scribbler also offers a convenient option of usage through GitHub Pages.
 Users can access the hosted version of the tool at https://app.scribbler.live, where they can enjoy all the features and benefits without the need for self-hosting.
 This allows for easy sharing and collaboration, making Scribbler a versatile tool for various team sizes and locations.

-## Sandboxed Environment
-- The Scribbler notebook operates within a sandboxed iframe environment.
-This restricts certain functionalities, such as accessing specific browser APIs, external resources where CORS (Cross-Origin Resource Sharing) is restricted, and cookies.
-- To enable these features, click on the icon ⤯ located at the top-right corner above the notebook.
-Upon confirmation, the notebook will reload without the sandbox, granting access to the restricted functionalities.

 ## Cells
 ### Cell Types and Structure